-WARNINGS:
+WARNINGs:

-- the official commissioning of the APP mode (M. Meyer, S. Quantz, R. Lenzen, M. Kenworthy et al) will be completed by the end of April 2010 and user will be provided with more features and a more precise characterization hopefully during May 2010. - The useful field of view with the APP is currently 8"x28" (using the L27 camera) due to an important angular shift caused by the APP wedge.
-Your strategy has to take this into account (use small offsets). - Since the concept of the APP is to enhance the contrast on one side of the PSF, the instrument has to be rotated to the appropriate angle where the eventual companion is expected. - If used with pupil tracking (i.e ADI), the APP is affected by the same drift problem mentioned in Section 7.3.1. - It is recommended to use rather bright star but not too bright because the APP is located in the same wheel as the ND\Long filter.
+- The useful field of view with the APP is currently 8"x28" (using the L27 camera) due to an important angular shift caused by the APP wedge.
+Your strategy has to take this into account (use small offsets).
+Please provide Finding Charts that clearly take into account the FoV limitation imposed by the APP. - APP can also be used with the L54 camera and then the FoV limitation is less of a problem.
+The image is just shifted up by 19" (Y) and 2" right (X). - Since the concept of the APP is to enhance the contrast on one side of the PSF, the instrument has to be rotated to the appropriate angle where the eventual companion is expected. - If used with pupil tracking (i.e ADI), the APP is affected by the same drift problem mentioned in Section 6.3.1. - It is recommended to use rather bright star but not too bright because the APP is located in the same wheel as the ND_Long filter.
 (2.5<L<7) and a L~2 star is about to saturate the detector with the minimum DIT of 0.175s (Uncorr/HD/FullFrame).